MrGatitu/MrGatitu/README.md

 ## About Me

-Welcome to my GitHub profile!
-I am passionate and enthusiastic about coding and technology.
-Here you'll find a collection of my projects.
+Tech Enthusiast 👨🏽‍💻

-- 🔭 I’m currently working on improving my Mobile Application Development Skill
+- 🔭 I’m currently working on improving my Mobile Application Development and Backend Skills
 - ⚡ Fun fact: I play a lot of Chess.

 ## Connect with Me